ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/key-management-service-data-sources.md

 ## `ibm_kms_keys`
 {: #kms-keys-ds}

 Retrieves the list of keys from the Hyper Protect Crypto Services (HPCS) and Key Protect services for the given key name.
 The region parameter in the `provider.tf` file must be set.
 If region parameter is not specified, `us-south` is used by default.
-If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by IBM Cloud Provider plug-in for Terraform and the IBM Cloud Provider plug-in for Terraform action fails.
+If the region in the `provider.tf` file is different from the Key Protect instance, the instance cannot be retrieved by Terraform and the Terraform action fails.
 {: shortdesc}

-### Sample IBM Cloud Provider plug-in for Terraform code
+### Sample Terraform code
 {: #kms-keys-ds-sample}

 ```